ferherque/ferherque/README.md

 - 🎓 I'm a Software Engineer graduated by the University of Sevilla.

-- 💻 Currently searching for a job.
+- 💻 Currently working as a Junior Developer at Deloitte.

 - 🔭 Always open to learn new things.